warwing/hetzner-dyndns/README.md

 ## Disclaimer
 I know that this script is kind of overkill for this simple task.
 Also by all this functionality it could offer a way more flexible configuration for example.
 But since this was just a fun experience for me messing around with Python functions and stuff I didn't bother putting too much effort into creating a "professional script".

+> I do not guarantee the functionality of this script.
+> The main purpose of it is to play around with Python and learn some new stuff in the best case.

 ## Usage
 ### Configuration